 - Name: The name of the associated inventory group. - Status: Can be any of the following: - Pending The SCM job has been created, but not queued or started yet.
-Any job (not just SCM jobs) will stay in pending until it's actually ready to be run by the system.
-Reasons for it not being ready because it has dependencies that are currently running so it has to wait until they are done, or there is not enough capacity to run in the locations it is configured to. - Waiting The SCM job is in the queue waiting to be executed. - Running The SCM job is currently in progress. - Successful The last SCM job succeeded. - Failed The last SCM job failed. - Started: The timestamp of when the job was initiated by Tower. - Finished: The timestamp of when the job was completed. - Elapsed: The total time the job took. - Launch Type: Manual or Scheduled. - Project: The name of the project.
+Any job, not just SCM jobs, will stay in pending until it's actually ready to be run by the system.
+Reasons for SCM jobs not being ready include dependencies that are currently running (all dependencies must be completed before the next step can execute), or there is not enough capacity to run in the locations it is configured to. - Waiting The SCM job is in the queue waiting to be executed. - Running The SCM job is currently in progress. - Successful The last SCM job succeeded. - Failed The last SCM job failed. - Started: The timestamp of when the job was initiated by Tower. - Finished: The timestamp of when the job was completed. - Elapsed: The total time the job took. - Launch Type: Manual or Scheduled. - Project: The name of the project.